Learn about French language programs in schools

 To register your child, visit the Register your child for school webpage.

-Watch videos about French Immersion in Yukon
+Watch videos about French Immersion in the Yukon

 French Immersion - Yukon students' experiences